Last updated on December 21, 2025

 Sram, Senior Edificer’s main contribution is getting a card back every time you play an aura, equipment, or vehicle.
 You can build a Voltron strategy full of cheap auras/equipment and draw a bunch of cards in EDH decks.

-Or you can have combos with Aetherflux Reservoir and Mystic Forge, which allow you to play a bunch of cards, draw more cards, and repeat the process until the Reservoir kills everyone.
+Or you can have combos with Aetherflux Reservoir and Mystic Forge, which allow you to draw and play a bunch of cards, and repeat the process until the Reservoir kills everyone.

 Reveillark

 Another famous combo piece in white is Reveillark.
-You return up to two target creature cards with power 2 or less from your graveyard to the battlefield when it dies.
-That can be made via the evoke ability or a sacrifice outlet.
+You return up to two target creature cards with power 2 or less from your graveyard to the battlefield when it leaves play.
+That can happen via the evoke ability, a sacrifice outlet, or naturally in combat.

 And then there’s a bunch of targets you can recover, from Mulldrifter to Karmic Guide.
 Or maybe something related to sacrifice and recursion, like Eternal Witness and Viscera Seer.

 Timeless Dragon has two different modes.
-The first one is to cycle it for and then eternalize it for , which indirectly creates a 5/5 for four mana that draws a card.
+The first one is to cycle it for and then eternalize it for , which indirectly creates a 5/5 for 4 that draws a card.
 That’s already good.

-The other part is to cast it for five mana, and then you can get a second body via eternalize.
-Either way you’re getting two dragons in one card, or a dragon and an extra card.
+The other part is to cast it for 5 mana, and then you can get a second body via eternalize.
+You're either getting two dragons in one card, or a dragon and an extra card.

-First, you can pay to give it indestructibility.
+First, you can pay to make it indestructible.
 The second benefit is that Kytheon transforms into Gideon, Battle-Forged if you attack with three or more creatures.
-This solves a fundamental problem with a 2/1 for one mana, and that’s to be relevant in the late game.
+This solves the fundamental issue of a 1-drop falling off later in the game.

 Giada, Font of Hope

-Giada, Font of Hope is a 2/2 flier for two mana.
+Giada, Font of Hope is a 2/2 flier for 2 mana.
 But it’s also an angel lord in disguise, and angel is a common creature type in white decks, which makes Giada all the more desirable.
-You can ramp other angels and add +1/+1 counters on them.
+You can ramp into other angels and add +1/+1 counters with this excellent white commander.

 Anointed Peacekeeper

-Anointed Peacekeeper is a 3/3 with vigilance for three, which isn’t that common in white.
-Besides, you get a lock effect.
-You’ll be able to see your opponent’s hand, choose a card, and tax it, whether casting it or using its non-mana activated abilities.
+Anointed Peacekeeper is a 3/3 with vigilance for 3, which isn’t that common in white.
+You also get a tax effect.
+You’ll be able to see your opponent’s hand, choose a card, and tax it, whether they're casting it or using its non-mana activated abilities.

-And a little detail: the chosen card doesn’t need to be in play or in hand, so even if your opponent doesn’t have that wrath, you can tax it.
+And a little detail: The chosen card doesn’t need to be in play or in hand, so even if your opponent doesn’t have that wrath, you can still tax it.

 Drannith Magistrate